 Requirements for admission to graduate studies in Psychology vary from one university to another and from one country to another.
 Nonetheless, both the Honours and Major degrees in Psychology may qualify the student for admission to many graduate schools, provided that sufficiently high grades are obtained and, in some cases, that research experience has been obtained.
 During the U2 year, undergraduate students are strongly advised to verify the admission requirements of various graduate programs.
 This is to ensure that sufficient time is available for students to complete all necessary requirements for admission to their preferred graduate programs.

-All new students entering the Psychology undergraduate program are required to attend an information meeting prior to registration.
-Students who have been accepted into a Bachelor of Science program in Psychology must attend one of these meetings.
+All new students entering the Psychology undergraduate program should attend an information meeting prior to registration.
 Newly admitted students from CEGEPs should attend the information session in June.
 There will be an identical information session in August for all other students and for any CEGEP students who could not attend the earlier meeting.
 Please check the Psychology Department website for the specific dates at: www.psych.mcgill.ca/ugrad/ugradm.htm.
 Students accepted into a Bachelor of Arts program must attend a different information meeting.
-(For details, see the eCalendar under Faculties & Schools > Faculty of Arts > Undergraduate > Academic Programs > Psychology (PSYC).)
+(For details, see Faculty of Arts > Undergraduate > Academic Programs > Psychology (PSYC).)
 At this meeting, Paola Carvajal, the Academic Adviser, will explain the requirements of the Department's programs.
 Incoming students will have an opportunity to ask questions and receive advice on how to plan their courses.
-After this meeting, students will make appointments for individual advising sessions and fill out their Study Plan form for registration.
+After this meeting, students will make appointments for individual advising sessions.

-Entering students must bring their letter of acceptance and a copy of their collegial transcript(s).
+Entering students can bring a copy of their collegial transcript(s).
 They will also need access to this eCalendar and a preliminary Class Schedule before their individual advising session.